- Level: Graduate

 - four online courses that can be completed over one academic year.

 - applied final projects that let you take your learning into the real world.

 - as an AASECT approved CE provider, HSEX coursework can apply toward partial fulfillment of AASECT Sexuality Educator certification.

 "If Human Sexuality is a passion of yours and will be a part of your day-to-day life, this certificate is a great way to boost your resumé and work toward AASECT certification." — Human Sexuality student

 Watch this short video from instructor Sonya Rahders to find out.

-The certificate consists of four, fully online courses.
+The certificate consists of 12 credits.
 Maintain a 3.0 cumulative GPA for all degree coursework to remain in good standing.

 Spring Application Deadline: October 15

 We strive to be equitable in the admissions process.
 Our program thrives with the inclusion of students from different backgrounds and cultural experiences.
 Our admissions committee reviews applications holistically including all components of the application, and does not require standardized test scores from the Graduate Record Exam (GRE).
 If you have questions about the admission requirements or would like advice on how to put together application materials, please contact us.

 - bachelor's degree from an accredited post-secondary US institution or its foreign equivalent